document.getElementById('et-main-area').insertAdjacentHTML('beforebegin', '

 Now, some “hardcore” runners might tell you that you need to spend $100 or more on a pair of running shoes.
 That may or may not be true for you, but what we will say is that if you do plan to run a lot, it’s not worth it to cut corners to save a few bucks.

-Replace Your Running Shoes When They Wear Out
+Replace Your Shoes When They Wear Out Without Delay

-Even if the shoes remain squeaky clean on the outside (not likely), you’ll begin to see the treads wear down.
+Pay attention to the wear patterns on the sole of your shoes.
+If the treads are worn down, it’s time to replace your shoes.
+You can also check for other signs of typical wear and tear, such as holes or rips in the upper part of the shoe.
 The midsoles (which you normally can’t see) will also gradually compress and lose their ability to provide shock absorption and springiness to your strides.

 Once your shoes start getting up in mileage—and especially if you’re noticing more and more foot soreness during or after your run—it’s time to replace them.